g-flex/expenseBot/README.md

 # expenseBot
 ##### Simple node-red Telegram expense bot
 ###### This is a scholastic project.
 The purpose is to list expenses on-the-go with telegram messages.
 Required: mySQL database, node-red.
-To learn how I set up my server environment, you can head at [this guide](https://github.com/g-flex/linux-ami-setup).
 ***